 - a) varicose vein injections;

-- b) antihistamines and allergy sera;
+- b) antihistamines;

-- c) smoking cessation aids;
+- c) vaccines (excluded for "Lightened" option only);

-- d) vaccines;
+- d) vitamins:

-- e) vitamins;
+- e) weight loss treatments;

-- f) weight loss treatments;
+- natural health products, homeopathic and naturopathic products, herbal medicines and traditional medicines, nutritional and dietary supplements;

-- g) natural health products, homeopathic and naturopathic products, herbal medicines and traditional medicines, nutritional and dietary supplements;
+- g) fertility treatments;

-- h) fertility treatments;
+- h) erectile dysfunction treatments;

-- i) erectile dysfunction treatments;
+- i) viscosupplementation injections;

 - j) hair growth stimulants;

 - k) services, treatment or supplies that:

 - i. are not Medically Necessary;

 - ii. are for cosmetic purposes only;

 - iii. are elective in nature; or

 - iv. have experimental or investigative indication;

-- procedures related to drugs injected by a Health Care Professional in a private clinic;
+- I) procedures related to drugs injected by a Health Care Professional in a private clinic;

 - m) drugs that Blue Cross determines are intended to be administered in hospital, based on the way they are administered and the condition the drug is used to treat;

 - n) expenses that are covered under any government health care coverage or charges payable under a workers' compensation board/commission, any automobile insurance bureau or any other similar law or public plan;

 - o) services, treatment or supplies the Participant receives free of charge;

 - p) charges that would not have been incurred if no coverage existed; or

-- q) drugs that are eligible under the travel benefit provided by the group policy (if applicable).
+- a) drugs that are eligible under the travel benefit provided by the group policy (if applicable).